our Story

 When she did go in, it became her go to place to hang out.
 She was a regular, bringing friends, relatives, and business associates in.
 She loved it.

-When David finally asked her out on that fated day, Kristin had no idea he was trying to ask her out, until she got a text the next day actually asking her out.
+When David finally asked her out on that fated day, Kristin had no idea he was trying to ask her out, until she got a text the next day actually explicitly asking her out.

 It was an on again, off again, room mate and friend and then dating situation and through it all, there was (thankfully) this very important connection superseding it all.

-We made it official getting engaged in Paris in October 2016 and then a year later, on the Autumnal Equinox in 2017 we got married in Laurelhurst Park in NE Portland and had an epic parade with the entire wedding walking 2 miles from the park to the champagne bar with a second line band!
+We made it official getting engaged in Paris in October 2016 and then a year later, on the Autumnal Equinox in 2017 we got married in Laurelhurst Park in NE Portland, OR and had an epic parade with the entire wedding walking 2 miles from the park to the champagne bar with a second line band!

 -

-July 2023 We purchased the building.
+July 2023 We purchased the building!

-Bella Books
+2016 - 2023 Bella Books

-1980s Cold Mountain Builders, Trillium Catering, artists studios
+1980s - 2016 Cold Mountain Builders, Trillium Catering, artists studios

 At some point the building was wrapped in metal and the lean to shed was attached.